Updated May 2023

 Your connection request message is often the first time a potential prospect will see you or your brand.
-Yet so many of the connection requests I receive absolutely suck.
+So why wouldn't you spend time making sure it's just right?

-With LinkedIn’s recent reduction in the number of connection requests to 100 per week for many accounts, it is essential that you start to be more targeted and precise with your outreach.
-So, let’s look at some of the messages below and share in my despair!
+With LinkedIn’s (not so recent) reduction in the number of connection requests to 100 per week for many accounts, it is essential that you are more targeted and precise with your outreach.
+So, let’s look at some of the messages below and you too, can share in my despair!

 Tip: Give at least one reason to connect or your message will end up deleted faster than you can say ‘connection strategy’.